This set of Irrigation Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Ogee Profile”.

 d) The upper and lower nappe is subjected to both positive and negative pressure

-Explanation: In actual practice, development of negative pressure due to insufficient aeration takes place beneath the nappe due to the removal of air by the falling jet.
+Explanation: In actual practice, the development of negative pressure due to insufficient aeration takes place beneath the nappe due to the removal of air by the falling jet.
 But the entire design has been done with the assumption that the upper and lower nappe is subjected to full atmospheric pressure.

 10. The greater is the divergence from the streamline flow, greater is the contraction coefficient.